Level 5, 123 Lonsdale Street, Melbourne

 Job roles and titles vary across different industry sectors.
 Examples of indicative job role for candidates seeking entry based upon their vocational experience include Technical Officer-Electronics and Communications Engineering

-Above pathway information is in line with qualification description on National Training Register (https://www.myskills.gov.au/courses/details?Code= UEE50520) (www.training.gov.au), it doesn't imply any job guarantee or job role at the end of the course.
+Above pathway information is in line with qualification description on National Training Register (https://www.yourcareer.gov.au/learn-and-train/courses/UEE50520) (www.training.gov.au), it doesn't imply any job guarantee or job role at the end of the course.

 NOTE: TEDI doesn't claim any employment outcome or job guarantee associated with its courses as it will be misleading.